Using the Path of Least Resistance to Explain Deep Networks: Introduction

+A variety of methods have been proposed to explain neural network predictions, each addressing different aspects of interpretability.
+Among them, path-based attribution methods have received particular attention due to their strong axiomatic foundations.
+Integrated Gradients (IG) \citep{sundararajan2017axiomatic} is perhaps the most widely used such method, integrating model gradients along a straight path from a reference baseline to the input.
+Subsequent work has sought to improve IG's attributions by modifying the integration path: Guided Integrated Gradients \citep{kapishnikov2021guided} adapts paths with noise-reducing heuristics, Integrated Decision Gradients \citep{walker2024integrated} emphasises regions where the model output changes most, and diffusion-based paths \citep{lei2024denoising} keep interpolants near the training distribution.
+Complementary to path-based methods, perturbation-based approaches such as SHAP \citep{lundberg2017unified} and LIME \citep{ribeiro2016should} explain predictions by observing how outputs change when inputs are perturbed, offering model-agnostic explanations at the cost of different theoretical trade-offs.
+We position our contribution relative to these approaches in Section \ref{sec:related_work}.

 Significant effort has been dedicated to designing explanation methods that satisfy certain desirable axioms.
 This is due to the lack of ground truth for evaluating them.
 The axioms can ensure that the explanations are principled.
-One of the most successful axiomatic methods is Integrated Gradients (IG) \cite{sundararajan2017axiomatic}.
+One of the most successful axiomatic methods is Integrated Gradients (IG) \citep{sundararajan2017axiomatic}.
 Consider a function $f : R^n \to R$, representing the neural network and an input vector $\textbf{x} \in R^n$.
 Furthermore, consider a baseline input vector $\overline{\textbf{x}} \in R^n$ (typically chosen such that the network gives baseline a near zero score).
-IG explains the network by quantifying how much of the difference $f(\textbf{x}) - f(\overline{\textbf{x}})$ can be attributed to the $i$th dimension of $\textbf{x}$, $\textbf{x}_i$.
+IG produces an attribution for the network's prediction by quantifying how much of the difference $f(\textbf{x}) - f(\overline{\textbf{x}})$ can be attributed to the $i$th dimension of $\textbf{x}$, $\textbf{x}_i$.
+In other words, for each input feature, IG assigns a score reflecting that feature's contribution to the change in model output between the baseline and the input.

 Integrated Gradient gives attribution $IG_i$ to the $i$th dimension of the input by approximating the following path integral

 where $\gamma(t) = \overline{\textbf{x}} + t(\textbf{x} - \overline{\textbf{x}})$ is a straight path from the baseline to input.
 The claim of the creators of IG is that Eq. \ref{eq:igi} tells us how the model got from predicting essentially nothing at $\overline{\textbf{x}}$ to giving the prediction at $\textbf{x}$.
 Considering gradients represent the rate of change of functions, the above expression should tell us how scaling each feature along the path affects the increase in the network score for the predicted class.